yairm210/Unciv/docs/Modders/Mod-file-structure/5-Miscellaneous-JSON-files.md

 **Note a Base Ruleset mod can define a "welcome page" here by adding a "Tutorial" with a name equal to the name of the mod!**
 As an exception to the general rule, this file in a Base Ruleset mod will not _replace_ the default, but add to it like extension mods do.
 Also, place it under `<mod>/jsons/` normally even if the original is found one level above the vanilla jsons.
-Also, place it under `<mod>/jsons/` normally even if the original is found one level above the vanilla jsons.

 Each tutorial has the following structure: